ccdc-opensource/on-site-webcsd/README.md

 On-Site WebCSD can be configured to read from in-house databases.
 To enable these databases, copy and rename the file `docker-compose.sample-db-config.yml` to `docker-compose.db-config.yml` and edit the `volumes` section to point to any in-house databases and edit the `environment` section to configure the application to recognise these databases.
 More information is given in the notes & example sections of the sample file.
 This acts as an [override file](https://docs.docker.com/compose/extends/) which you will have to include in the startup command.

+## CSD-Theory Database Configuration

+If wanting to use WebCSD with CSD-Theory, ensure the steps in [link](#In-house Database Configuration) have been followed.
+There are examples of CSD-Theory configurations in the `docker-compose.sample-db-config.yml` file.

 ## Installation

 After unpacking the release source code onto the server on which the software will be installed you will need to go into the on-site-webcsd directory and copy the environment file `sample.env` as `.env` then populate with suitable values.